 - Place the cookie tray in the fridge for 36-48 hours.

-- When you’re ready to bake, preheat the oven to 325 degrees.
+- When you’re ready to bake, preheat the oven to 325℉.

 - Line multiple baking trays with parchment paper or silicone mats.

-- Place 4 to 6 cookies on the cookie sheet at least 2-3 inches apart from each other.
+- Place 4 to 5 cookies on the cookie sheet keeping them at least 3-4 inches apart from each other.
 These are big cookies that spread a lot!

 - Remove from oven and immediately sprinkle with sea salt (optional).